Mood Disorders and Regulation

 A steampunk seahorse dressed in Ormond Neuroscience livery.

 For decades, neuroscience has shown that depression isn’t just a disorder of mood.
-Unquestionably, depression is also a disorder of brain structure and function.
+Depression is also a disorder of brain structure and function.
 In particular, we know that depression can lead to shrinkage of the hippocampi in your brain.
-Now that’s an alarming piece of information!
-In fact, this is not a new finding.…
+That’s a concerning piece of information.
+In fact, this is not a new finding.
+We have…

 Image depicting neuroplasticity

 Neuroplasticity is critical to brain function.
 It’s so critical, that without it, you would die!
-Wow!
-That’s a surprising statement.
-Amazingly, it’s true.
+That’s a remarkable statement, and, amazingly, it’s true.
 Neuroplasticity is all about how your brain forms new connections, how your brain rewires itself.
 And for any brain, that’s a core function.
 As pumping is to hearts, so forming new connections…

-The Horror of Wildfires: Smoking out our Beautiful Brains
+The Horror of Wildfires: Smoking out our Brains

 The Surprising Connection Between Wildfire Smoke and Brain Health: What You Need to Know Wildfires are getting worse.
 Look at what has happened in California, Greece, in Portugal.
 Of course, with global warming, you can be sure that there will be more devastating wildfires.
 Wildfires are not only ravaging the environment and endangering communities, but…